So we camped the first night there on our cushy air mattress and enjoyed eating our delicious hobo dinners and then crashing in the tent.

 In the morning, Brian felt all better!
 Wow, I was relieved.

 We wanted to try hiking up to the top of Mount Neva which overlooked Lake Dorothy, so we hiked around the back side of the mount after eating some breakfast.
 On the trail over, we saw some very interesting looking birds...
 I believe they were White-Tailed Ptarmigans.
 The hike up the back side of the mount was a climb, but worth the view!
 We overlooked Lake Dorothy and could just barely see our little tent amongst the rocks.
 (Can you see the little black speck in the upper left corner near the lake?
 That was the shelter we found... our tent was right next to it.)
 We didn't quite make it to the top of Mount Neva, but we were totally satisfied with where we did make it to.
 It was a very pretty view!
-We hiked back down to camp and figured it was time to pack things up and start heading back down the mountain.
-So after paking up our sleeping bags, our tent, and everything else, we said goodbye to the marmots and the pikas and started back out on the trail leading down.

 The wildflowers took my breath away on the way down just as much as they did on the way up!
 What a pretty trail.